GrowIndustry Starter Kits

 - See which certifications they need to do business with the State, which certifications they have, and which are missing or expired.

 DPP’s goods and services procurement brochure provides guidance on the procurement process and may also offer information that is common to other State entities that issue contracting opportunities.
 New Jersey’s Division of Enterprise and Revenue Services provides specific business registration information according to your business structure.

 Property Management and Construction Related Contracts

-The Department of Treasury’s Division of Property Management and Construction advertises their bidding opportunities on their website.
+The Department of Treasury’s Division of Property Management and Construction advertises its bidding opportunities on its website.